glokam/elastic-email-promise/README.md

 # elastic-email-lite
-## LITE Elastic Email API Wrapper.
-No dependencies!
-Only core modules!
+## LITE & EASY Elastic Email API Wrapper.
+Only one method and PROMISES!